geoholix/SignalStrengthLogger-android/README.md

 1. Offline storage: saving to and updating a local Sqlite database<p/>
     This app is meant for use in remote areas where internet may not be available for much of the data collection exercise.
-It's important that it be able to save readings on the device and then send them to the Feature Service once internet is available.
+It's important that it be able to save readings on the device and then send them to the feature service layer once internet is available.
     All readings are saved to a local SQLite database, and then synchronized on a schedule, or when internet connecivity is reestablished.
 1. Using Google Play Services Fused Location Provider<p/>